The best Todoist alternatives include Plaky, Any.do, monday.com, Kanbanchi, TickTick, Things, and a few others.

 However, if you want to tackle personal tasks with Kanbanchi, know that the app might be too much, mainly because the sheer number of options and the colorful interface make it look super-cluttered.

-The free trial also lasts only 7 days.
+Additionally, the free trial lasts only 7 days.
 So, you’ll barely have the time to try out the app and connect it to your Google account before being forced to pay or adapt to the extremely limited free plan.

 What’s new in Kanbanchi?